istiak19/istiak19/README.md

 ---

+## 👨‍💻 Current Activities

+- 💡 I'm constantly learning and exploring new technologies like Machine Learning and AI.
+- 📚 Currently exploring **PostgreSQL**
-- 💡 Passionate about turning designs into clean, reusable components
+- ✨ Passionate about turning designs into clean, reusable components.
-- 🚀 Creating smooth user experiences
+- ⚙️ Creating smooth user experiences
+- 🚀 Always curious, I love to contribute to open-source projects and enhance my knowledge.
 - 🛠️ Breaking stuff since 2021 – and fixing it too!
-- 📚 Currently exploring **PostgreSQL**
-- 🎯 Always eager to learn new technologies and grow as a developer
+- 🎯 Exploring Backend Development and Database Optimization.

 ---